 How to dispute errors on your credit report

-If you’ve ordered your reports online and see potential errors, you may be able to file a dispute online by selecting the erroneous item and clicking “dispute.”
+If you’ve ordered your reports online and see potential errors, you may be able to file a dispute online, by mail or over the phone.
 The credit bureau will then contact the lender or organization that reported the information and ask them to review their records for accuracy.
-The results of this investigation will be sent to you by email within 30 days.
+The results of this investigation will generally be sent to you by email within 30 days.
 You’ll need to repeat this process with each credit report that contains inaccurate information.